If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Integration

-You probably use lots of tools for everyday business as an online marketer.
+As an online marketer, you probably use many tools for everyday business.
 Many of these tools rely on third-party access for data analysis, functions, or efficiency.

-WordPress integrates seamlessly with most (if not all) of the tools in the online world.
+WordPress integrates seamlessly with most (if not all) online tools.

 You probably won’t find a tool that doesn’t allow WordPress integration.